Jebrayam/systemsbiology/Single_Units/README.md

 - **solveODE**.
 Computes the system of differential equations deterministically.
 It takes as input the outcome from the *simbODE* function.

-- **gillAL**.
+- **gillAl**.
 Computes the biological system stochastically.
 The output is calculated numerically using the Gillespie's algorithm.